 For the final song of the night, Scott joked about putting his “Weezer glasses” back on and said they were going to play Islands in the Sun.
 He started to sing the line from the song Seasons in the Sun, “We had joy we had fun,” when I believe it was Joe who continued with, “We had islands in the sun.”
 Scott laughed and sang, “We had islands in the sun.”
 It was funny moment but then Scott got serious and told the crowd, “This is the way you make us feel.”
 Once again, Scott’s guitar playing was phenomenal throughout Lucky Time and with the addition of his effects pedals, his acoustic guitar morphed into an electric and took everyone on one last 6-string journey.
 The magic he worked took you to a place you never wanted to leave.
 To steal a line from the song, it was indeed such a lucky time to be able to watch the band’s unique performance in a very stripped down setting.

 As the crowd graciously clapped, the band left the stage and everyone filed out of the theater and back outside to get in line for the second and final evening show.
-Anyone with the DISLIKE stamp was able to get in a separate line to get in prior to everyone else that was already waiting line while the acoustic set was taking place.
+Anyone with the DISLIKE stamp was able to get in a separate line to get in prior to everyone else that was already waiting in line while the acoustic set was taking place.
 On behalf of everyone at the acoustic set, Thanks Local H!

 Pre-order your copy of the As Good As Dead Anniversary weekend video here.

-*Special thanks to J.O. for the photos
+*Special thanks to J.O. for the acoustic set photos